EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 meeting._

 * __Developer name.
 Short description.
 Desired resolution.__

+* Sebastian.
+MPI Stan functions.
+Do we need any more tests of the MPI prototype or can we move forward with the signatures proposed (see [here](http://discourse.mc-stan.org/t/mpi-design-discussion/1103/233)).
+A short discussion of the input format of the parameters would be great; I am happy to explain concerns about it (Stan language consistency / performance considerations).

+* Sebastian.
+MPI test system.
+I figured how to run MPI tests, but this requires to introduce a custom `main` function for tests.
+Will this suffice and can we adapt the makefile system?
+See [here](https://github.com/stan-dev/math/blob/d717be647beb06e5c5419caaf83ff923ae02331b/test/unit/math/prim/mat/functor/map_rect_mpi_test.cpp#L94).

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term,